bluss/bluss.github.io/_posts/2018-03-11-the-crate-formerly-known-as-ordermap-tm.markdown

 indexable), but it has other properties too.
 One of the features is that it has just the same interface as a regular hash map, so you can just drop it in.

-It now has index in the name, to suggest some of the useful indexing features, and it has “map” in the name to suggest, to some at least, that it's a hash table, or at least something like a hash table.
+It now has index in the name, to suggest some of the useful indexing features, and it has “map” in the name to suggest that it's a hash table, or at least something like it.

 ## Other Notes